lowRISC/opentitan/hw/ip/spi_host/doc/dv/index.md

 Transactions will be sampled by the monitor and passed on to the predictor in the scoreboard.

 ###  SPI Agent
-SPI agent is configured to work in target mode.
+SPI agent is configured to work in device mode.
+The Agent will decode the SPI transactions send by the DUT and respond with random data to any read command received.
+Write data is discarded.
+The agent sequence could potentially be upgraded to work as a BFM that could store writes for later read back.
+In the current state the agent recognises 6 commands:
+* ReadStd:    8'b11001100
+* WriteStd:   8'b11111100
+* ReadDual:   8'b00000011
+* WriteDual:  8'b00001100
+* ReadQuad:   8'b00001111
+* WriteQuad:  8'b11110000
+* CmdOnly:    8'b10000001

+for V1 only ReadStd, WriteStd and CmdOnly has been implemented.

-The agent monitor samples the pins and stores the data in a sequence item that is forwarded to the predictor in the scoreboard.
+The agent monitor will capture both the outgoing host transactions where it creates an item for the device sequence and for the scoreboard to check agains the configuration. and the incoming device transactions where it will capture the response items and forward them to another tlm_analysis_port in the host scoreboard.
-The sequence item is then compared to a sequence item from the predictor generated on the stimulus from the TL_UL accesses.

 ### UVM RAL Model
 The SPI_HOST RAL model is created with the [`ralgen`]({{< relref "hw/dv/tools/ralgen/README.md" >}}) FuseSoC generator script automatically when the simulation is at the build stage.